tezgiden/tweet_sentiment_analysis/README.md

 I implemented part of the features mentioned in https://aclanthology.org/S13-2053.pdf.

-#I implemented 4 models for this project:
+#I implemented 4 models for this project

+#NGRAM
-#NGRAM#: I utilized TfidfVectorizer to train the Vectorizor in the dataset.
+I utilized TfidfVectorizer to train the Vectorizor in the dataset.

+#Lexicon features
-#Lexicon features#: I implemented following features for Lexicon analysis.
+I implemented following features for Lexicon analysis.
        1 - total count of tokens (unigrams + bigrams) in the tweet with positive score > 0 2 - total count of tokens (unigrams + bigrams) in the tweet with negative score > 0 3 - summed positive score of all the unigrams and bigrams in the tweet